Scott Hammond (politician)

 Scott Hammond (born 1966 in Syracuse, New York) is an American politician.
 He was elected to the Nevada State Senate in 2012 to represent District 18, which encompasses the northwest part of the Las Vegas Valley including portions of the communities of Summerlin, Centennial Hills, Tule Springs and Lone Mountain.
-He defeated Kelli Ross, wife of Las Vegas City Councilman Steve Ross, by 1471 votes.
+He defeated Kelli Ross, wife of Las Vegas City Councilman Steve Ross, by 1,471 votes.

-In 2017, Scott Hammond announced his candidacy for U.S. Congress in Nevada's 3rd Congressional District.
+In 2017, Hammond announced his candidacy for U.S. Congress in Nevada's 3rd congressional district.

+Hammond resigned from the Nevada Senate in October 2023.